ajd213/hypercubes/README.md

 mean_size = distributions.S(cs)
 ```

-A useful function `get_clusters(N, NR, p, <data_path>)` defined in distributions.py.
+The useful functions `get_clusters_hypercube(N, NR, p, <data_path>)` and `get_clusters_PXP(N, NR, p, <data_path>)` are defined in distributions.py.
 Given values of N, NR and p, as well as a directory used for data storage, the function will attempt to load the required cluster sizes.
 If data cannot be found, then it will call the hypergraphs module to generate it, and then save it for next time.

 Note that the number of nodes in a hypercube of dimension $N$ is $N_\mathcal{H} = 2^N$, and hence the complexity of the hypergraphs algorithm grows exponentially with $N$.
 We impose a limit of $N=32$, though computational power will likely limit studies to around $N=20$.